Pre-restoration condition of Wootton stream:

 The restoration works will be undertaken in two short stages, of about nine weeks.
-The first phase has finished and the second stage will start in July 2017 to the east of the bridge.
+The first phase is almost finished and the second stage will start at the end of June 2017 to the east of the bridge.
 The car park at Wootton Bridge will remain accessible during the work.

 (Proposed watercourse after restoration – download copy here)